-The truth is (and as a dating coach I should know) it isn’t actually all that easy for him to mystically meet someone else, it takes quite a lot of effort for most men to pull: so let him realise how much you gave by giving him all the space he needs to work that out.
-If he immediately moves on without a flinch, I know this feels horrible but the writing is on the wall for you to let this go.
-And if you KNOW that he already has another woman in his life right now, extra get outta there, that writing on the wall has turned into a neon sign.
+The truth is (and as a dating coach I should know) it isn’t all that easy for him to meet someone else.
+Let him realise how much you gave by giving him all the space he needs to work that out.
+If he immediately moves on without a flinch, the writing is on the wall for you to let this go.
+And if you KNOW that he already has another woman in his life, extra get outta there.
+That writing on the wall has turned into a neon sign.

-If we were going to do one big cost/ benefit analysis of `should you stay with this guy?’ a huge cost to you, would be the loss of your time.
+If we did one big cost/ benefit analysis of `should you stay with this guy?’ a huge cost to you, would be the loss of your time.
 Time is the one commodity we can spend but we can’t buy.

-Rather than focusing on staying with him so you can keep him from meeting other women (you can’t, he explicitly said so) you are in fact keeping yourself from meeting other people who can give you what you want.
-(In fact if you're single, I bet this may well be the reason why....)
+By focusing on staying with him so you can keep him from meeting other women (you can’t, he said so) you are keeping yourself from meeting other people.
+And they can give you what you want.
+(In fact, if you're single, I bet this may well be the reason why....)

 And let’s be clear again here, not only is he not going to give you what you want, your staying with him is only validating that how he’s acting is okay by you.

 Imagine two scenarios:

 He meets you and charms you.
 You have a great connection.
 Then when he communicates he can’t offer you what you want, that you have the lady balls to walk away.
 Not go back.
 Not check upon him.
 Walk away at the peak of your time together and show that you are valuing yourself above the attention of any guy.
 You'll send a clear signal to both him and yourself that you’ll be able to meet someone else.
 Someone who is more aligned with what you want.
 In the end, you show tons of confidence.